ericcornelissen/js-regex-security-scanner/README.md

 This scanner runs [ESLint] with the [eslint-plugin-regexp] plugin to find and report on regular expressions that violate rules with security implications.

-TypeScript support is provided by [@typescript-eslint/parser].
+TypeScript support is provided by [@typescript-eslint/parser], MarkDown support is provided by [eslint-plugin-markdown].

 ## License